 Writing letters to others is all well and good, but what about letters to your future self.
 A while back I got a gorgeous box of prompts from Kikki K. It’s the perfect way to spend a Sunday afternoon.

 Slightly left-field, but one of the most enjoyable ways to consume letters on a page.
-My favourites are The Guernsey Letter and Potato Peel Society and The Tenant of Wildfell Hall.
+My favourites are The Guernsey Literary and Potato Peel Society and The Tenant of Wildfell Hall.

 If you’re a fan of epistolary novels, too, you might enjoy this post I wrote to celebrate Write a Letter Day as part of National Stationery Week 2017.